Haywire (2011 film): Plot

 Mallory asks Rodrigo if it was he or Kenneth who set her up.
 Rodrigo calls Coblenz, who then calls Mallory saying he had suspicions about Kenneth, before claiming to arrange a meeting between the two.
 Coblenz then contacts Kenneth and tells him to inform Mallory's father, John, of her purported crimes.

-In the present, Mallory and Scott are captured by police, but the police are ambushed and killed by Kenneth's men.
+In the present, Mallory and Scott are detained by police, but the police are ambushed and killed by Kenneth's men.
 Mallory kills one of them and flees with Scott in a police car.
 She releases Scott and leaves for her father's house in New Mexico, arriving before Kenneth, Aaron and two other men arrive to interrogate him about his daughter's whereabouts.
 Aaron receives a photograph on his phone of Jiang lying dead, and realizes that Mallory has been set up.
 He presses Kenneth for the truth, but Kenneth shoots him and escapes, as Mallory takes out Kenneth's other men.
 Aaron apologizes to Mallory before dying in her arms.

 Mallory meets Coblenz, who reveals that he told Kenneth to go to Mallory's father's house, expecting that she would kill him there.
 Coblenz gives her Kenneth's present location, and offers her a job with the CIA, all charges wiped.
 She says she will let him know after she has found Kenneth.

-Mallory fights Kenneth on a beach in Mexico where Kenneth's foot becomes jammed between rocks.
+Mallory tracks Kenneth down and fights him on a beach in Mexico where Kenneth's foot becomes jammed between rocks.
 Trapped, he reveals that Jiang was a journalist being protected after exposing Studer's ties to a human trafficking ring.
 Knowing Mallory planned to leave his firm, Kenneth had her kidnap Jiang and deliver him to Rodrigo, who delivered him to Studer, where Paul killed him and left his body in the barn.
 Kenneth framed Mallory, cutting all ties that could lead to him, telling Paul the cover story he would have in place after Paul had killed her in supposed self-defense.
-Mallory leaves Kenneth to the incoming tide.
+Disgusted, Mallory leaves Kenneth to the incoming tide.